jgilbert20/Makernet/Architecture.md

 all of this is implemented by populating a deviceprofile object and passing it to "requestPair()".
 On true, the pairing is established and the address is assigned.
 On false, the next eligble object is consulted.

+# Revisiting mailboxes

+For the GPIO, we ideally need mailboxes that handle more than 4 bytes, e.g. for a vector of PWM values

+This is less important now but will be in the future

+Also, its intriguing that there are so many similarities between  TCP and the mailbox format

+lets take a simple example of a long mailbox that is too long to fit into a single packet

+if we define a "partial update" opcode saying something like "start at position 0 in the buffer and here are the next N bytes" we have a powerful primitive.

+now our code can pick a chunk size dividing into M chunks say 0...5.

+and it runs a counter starting at 0 going to 5.
+For each of them we fire out a packet of an update and then start a retry timer.

+we also have a finalize trigger opcode that is basically "you are done if your checksum reads xxxx".
+This is the 7th transmission.

+Now we listen for ACKs.
+We should get 7 acks.
+But if we don't, we resent just the buffers that we didn't receive.

+Each push has a generation numebr with it.
+If the genreation numebr changes, the entire process is restarted and we clear our acklist.

+All the client has to do is ack what it gets and apply to its buffer.
+And when the finalize packet comes, store the checksum.

+But we can do better then that, right? the client theorieticlly also knows how many chunks there are and can track which ones it got.

+the way TCP works is that usually the receiver sends back the sequence of the next transmission its expecting. this generates a bit of pacing, allowing a more sophisticaed algorithim to slow down to match the incoming rate of the acks.